rwxrob/notes/Kubernetes/Kubernetes  upgrade strategy.md

 - Only upgrade to minor versions n-1 (1.23 -> 1.31)
 ## Procedures

-- Research new Kubernetes version
-	- Identify the version targeted (n-1)
-	- Are there immediate security concerns or requirements?
-	- Are there any breaking changes or deprecations?
-		- Documented changes
-		- Undocumented changes (source code diff perhaps)
-	- Can this be done as in-place upgrade?
 - Build new cluster and k8sapps versions and test for breakages
 	- Spin up a new sandbox cluster at targeted version with existing core k8sapps (kubespray)
 	- Validate that core k8sapps are working (regression test scripts, benchmarking, etc.)